ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/_index.md

 ---
-title: Use glibc with Large System Extensions (LSE) to improve the performance of workloads on Arm servers
+title: Learn about glibc with Large System Extensions (LSE) for performance improvement

 minutes_to_complete: 60